sdserage/noDatabaseProject/README.md

 # noDatabaseProject
-First person project, create a react app that can send requests to a node server.
+First personal project, create a react app that can send requests to a node server.